open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/main-concepts/metadata-standard/schemas/tests/testCase.md

 - **`testCaseParameterValue`** *(object)*: This schema defines the parameter values that can be passed for a Test Case.
   - **`name`** *(string)*: name of the parameter.
 Must match the parameter names in testCaseParameterDefinition.
   - **`value`** *(string)*: value to be passed for the Parameters.
 These are input from Users.
-We capture this in in string and convert during the runtime.
+We capture this in string and convert during the runtime.

-Documentation file automatically generated at 2023-07-07 05:50:35.981927.
+Documentation file automatically generated at 2023-10-27 13:55:46.343512.